Insolvency: Government debt

 Although the term "bankrupt" may be used referring to a government, sovereign states do not go bankrupt.
 This is so because bankruptcy is governed by national law; there exists no domestic entity to take over such a government and distribute assets to creditors, only other countries who are able and willing to act upon the interests of their creditors.
 This is exemplified heavily throughout the Colonial Era, as well as the political dynamics of contemporary neocolonialism in Africa.
 Infamous examples appear throughout Chinese history, throughout which European capital was catylitic to conflicts that often resulted in heavy concessions, such as treaty ports.
 This period is historiographically known as the Century of Humiliation.

 Governments can be insolvent in terms of not having money to pay obligations when they are due.
-If a government does not meet an obligation, it is in "default".
-As governments are sovereign entities, creditors who hold debt of the government cannot easily seize the assets of the government to re-pay the debt (though "Vulture funds" often find ways to do so).
+If a government does not meet an obligation, it is in default.
+As governments are sovereign entities, creditors who hold debt of the government cannot easily seize the assets of the government to re-pay the debt (though Vulture funds often find ways to do so).
 The recourse for the creditor is to request to be repaid at least some of what is owed.
 However, in most cases, debt in default is refinanced by further borrowing or monetized by issuing more currency (which typically results in inflation or hyperinflation).

 Law

 Insolvency regimes around the world have evolved in very different ways, with laws focusing on different strategies for dealing with the insolvent.
-The outcome of an insolvent restructuring can be very different depending on the laws of the state in which the insolvency proceeding is run, and in many cases different stakeholders in a company may hold the advantage in different jurisdictions.
+The outcome of an insolvent restructuring can be very different depending on the laws of the state in which the insolvency proceeding is run, and in many cases, different stakeholders in a company may hold the advantage in different jurisdictions.
+In many jurisdictions, following the 2008 Global Financial Crisis, financial institution-specific insolvency regimes—namely bank resolution and recovery proceedings—were implemented to address the particular challenges of insolvency in the financial sector.